StegSchreck/is24-price-per-area/README.md

 # IS24 Price Per Area
 Chrome Extension for showing the price per m² on the search result pages of ImmobilienScout24.
-Grouped results (such as projects) and items hidden by the user are ignored.

 This extension is designed to only be active on `https://*.immobilienscout24.de`.